spooky-th-ghost/dagathia/README.md

 ## Fross Lobby
 If sailing through the northern regions of the sea, it is more likely than not that you will see the Ivory tower of Fross Lobby on the horizon.
 This Port serves as the royal city of the empire, as well as the barracks and training ground for the Naval elite.

+### Ag' Tosu
+A small neutral port in the south of the center sea, unremarkable but due to it's proximity to several more notable locations, this port can serve as a useful location to gather information

+### Bowbreakers Cove
+The only truly lawless Island of any significant population size.
+Home to most orcish slavers, the Island is one of the most defensible ports in the world, largely due to the sharp outcroppings of rocks surrounding the area.

+### Crows Rest
+A mid size island, home to a fairly large population, as well as being a considerable agricultural hub for the Center Sea

+### Isle De Taako
+Small island that serves as the domain of the lone Cleric Taako